 Where to stay in Bela Krajina

-There is a range of lodges, hotels guest houses and campsites available in the Bela Krajina region.
+A wide range of Slovenia vacation rentals, including lodges, hotels, and campsites, are available in the Bela Krajina region.

-A popular option is to go glamping and camping near the River Kopla, one of the warmest and cleanest rivers in Europe.
+A popular option is to go glamping and camping near the River Kopla, one of Europe’s warmest and cleanest rivers.
 One of the best campsites in the area is Camping Bela Krajina.

 Stay at BIG BERRY Luxury Lifestyle Resort

-We stayed at the upscale and eco-friendly BIG BERRY Luxury Lifestyle Resort, located right on the Kopla River.
+We stayed at the upscale, eco-friendly BIG BERRY Kolpa Luxury Lifestyle Resort located on the banks of the Kopla River.

-Each lodge is air-conditioned and features a number of amenities including:
+Each lodge is air-conditioned and features several amenities including: